 Hypoxic-ischemic encephalopathy (HIE) is a potentially life-changing birth injury in which the flow of oxygen and blood to your infant’s brain is severely reduced or cut off completely.
 This may cause learning disabilities, epilepsy, vision problems, hearing problems, or even death.

-You may want to hire a Cicero hypoxic-ischemic encephalopathy lawyer to advocate for your financial recovery if you believe medical malpractice contributed to your infant’s HIE.
+You may want to hire a Illinois hypoxic-ischemic encephalopathy lawyer to advocate for your financial recovery if you believe medical malpractice contributed to your infant’s HIE.
 Call the Birth Injury Lawyers Group for a free case review.
 You can reach us at (800) 222-9529.
 Someone is available to take your call all day, every day.

 For a free legal consultation, call 1-800-222-9529